-- Open Arms’ meals are delivered frozen and clients heat them in a microwave.
+Open Arms’ meals are delivered frozen and clients heat them in a microwave.
 The nonprofit ensures all clients have a functioning microwave to make sure they can enjoy the meals.
-There are no specific drop off times, however, you can call to confirm your drop off — (612) 872-1152 to alert you’ll be coming.
+There are no specific drop off times, however, you can call (612) 872-1152 to alert you’ll be coming.

 PRISM, Golden Valley